Frontend Developers: who are they, what do they do, and how much do they earn?

 Start your training at the Talent Garden Innovation School in Vienna

 Do you want to start your career as a Frontend Developer rather today than tomorrow?
 Then we have exactly what you’re looking for.
-With a mix of basic theory and practical projects, the CodeMaster Bootcamp at the Talent Garden Innovation School in Vienna provides the perfect basis for a successful entry into the web development industry and has huge benefits like a guaranteed paid internships at the end of the course.
-You can find all the information about our courses here.
+With a mix of basic theory and practical projects, the CodeMaster Online Bootcamp at the Talent Garden Innovation School in Vienna provides the perfect basis for a successful entry into the web development industry and has huge benefits like a guaranteed paid internships at the end of the course.

 Interested in Data Analysis?
-Have a look at our Business Data Analysis Part Time Bootcamp (Start October 9, 2020).
+Have a look at our Business Data Analysis Part Time Online Program (Start October 9, 2020).